 The Lighthouse of the Orcas (El faro de las orcas) is a beautiful Argentinean film based on a real person – Roberto “Beto” Bubas, a park ranger in Patagonia, Argentina.
+Beware the spoilers.

 The story takes place on the absolutely gorgeous windswept coastline of Patagonia.
 Sea lions fill the beaches, making tempting meals for the huge orcas that come hunt in the area.